List of characters in The Loud House franchise: Carlos Casagrande

-Carlos Casagrande (voiced by Carlos Alazraqui) is Ronnie Anne and Bobby's uncle, Maria's brother, and Rosa and Hector's son.
+Carlos Casagrande Sr. (voiced by Carlos Alazraqui) is Ronnie Anne and Bobby's uncle, Maria's brother, and Rosa and Hector's son.
 He is a high-spirited and sensitive father of four and works as a professor at a local university.
 Carlos reads many books and can dispense rather inane trivia.
 In "Going Overboard", it was revealed that he was a popular skater in college named Carlos X. He had to stop after marrying Frida.
 In "Skaters Gonna Hate", it is revealed that Carlos in his alias of Carlos X had a history with Tony Hawk.

 Frida Puga-Casagrande

 Frida Puga-Casagrande (voiced by Roxana Ortega) is Ronnie Anne and Bobby's aunt and Carlos' wife.
-She is an avid artist and photographer who gets emotional over a variety of mundane moments and bursts into tears at the drop of a hat.
+She is an avid artist and photographer who becomes emotional over various mundane moments and bursts into tears at the drop of a hat.
 In addition, Frida contributes art to The Art Space.
 In "Miss Step", it is revealed that Frida is an expert at Baile Folklorico.
 Her maiden name is named after staff member Miguel Puga.